nathan-michel-adeo/click-to-deploy-solutions/looker-ai-agent/README.md

 ```bash
 ./prereq.sh
 ```
+Please make sure you avec access to the Conversational Analytics API.
+Use [this form](https://docs.google.com/forms/d/e/1FAIpQLSfb-vFXVDrQDij-nsnh2MsykBEAQtrSinunQQGaqqkcyBbYtA/viewform) to enroll to the preview

 **During execution, the script will confirm your active Google Cloud Project ID.** If it\'s not already set in your `gcloud` configuration, the script will prompt you to enter it.

 ---